-In Morioka you can explore the city center easily on foot.
-It’s mostly flat and compact, making it perfect for a relaxed walk.
-From the station, it takes about 20 minutes to reach the peaceful Morioka castle ruins park, a nice spot for a stroll and photos.
+In Morioka, you can easily explore the city center on foot.
+The area is mostly flat and compact, making it perfect for a relaxed walk.
+From the station, it takes about 20 minutes to reach the peaceful Morioka Castle Ruins Park — a lovely spot for a stroll and some photos.

-The Dendenmushi Loop Bus is a convenient option for getting around, running every 20 minutes in both directions.
-It stops at popular places like the castle park and shopping areas.
-A single ride costs 120 yen, or you can get a 1-day pass for 350 yen.
-Renting a bike is also a great way to see more of the city.
-Several shops, including some near the station, offer bikes for about 400 yen per hour or 1500 yen for a full day.
+The Dendenmushi Loop Bus is another convenient way to get around, running every 20 minutes in both directions.
+It stops at popular spots like the castle park and shopping districts.
+A single ride costs 120 yen, or you can buy a 1-day pass for 350 yen.
+Renting a bicycle is also a great option for seeing more of the city.
+Several shops, including some near the station, offer bikes for around 400 yen per hour or 1,500 yen for a full day.

 Morioka Travel Tips